-Integrating it over the $||\xi||=1$ cosphere bundle gives identically zero, therefore the Wodzicki residue of any expression that is a product of a zero-order operator with $D_k^{-1}$ will vanish. $\qquad\Box$ \end{proof} Next, we have the following. \begin{prop} For the conformally rescaled spectral triple over the noncommutative 2-torus the metric functional for $ v = k^2 V^a \sigma^a$ and $w = k^2 W^a \sigma^a$, $V^{a}, W^{a} \in {\mathcal A}$, reads \goodbreak whereas the spectral Einstein functional vanishes identically,
+Integrating it over the $||\xi ||=1$ cosphere gives identically zero, therefore the Wodzicki residue of any expression that is a product of a zero-order operator with $D_{k}^{-1}$ vanishes. \end{proof} Next, we have the following. \begin{prop} For the conformally rescaled spectral triple over the noncommutative 2-torus the metric functional for $ v = k^{2} V^{a} \sigma ^{a}$ and $w = k^{2} W^{a} \sigma ^{a}$, $V^{a}, W^{a} \in {\mathcal A}$, reads \goodbreak whereas the spectral Einstein functional vanishes identically,